MyTooliT/ICOc/Documentation/Tutorials.md

 ### STU

+The following description shows you how to run the STU tests.

 1. > **Note:** You can **skip this step, if you do not want to run the flash test**.

    Please take a look at step 1 for the STH and replace every occurrence of STU with `STU`.
 In the end of this step the directory structure should look like something like this: